Fire Permits & Fire Safety

 Fire prevention and safety is everyone’s responsibility.
 Council works with the Country Fire Authority (CFA) and other local agencies to educate the community on how best to prevent, prepare for and respond to fires.
 This includes fire management planning, inspecting properties for fire hazards and issuing permits to burn.

-Exact dates are advertised each year.
-Permits to burn will NOT be issued and burning off cannot occur during the Fire Danger Period.
+Council-issued Permits to Burn will NOT be issued and burning off cannot occur during the Fire Danger Period.

 To apply for a Fire Permit, please call us during business hours on 5018 8100.

 Can I apply for a Fire Permit?

 No. Burning off is prohibited in residential and commercial property zones.
 This includes burning waste in backyard incinerators.
 Fire Permits can not be issued for these areas and on-the-spot fines can be imposed for breaches of this law

 Dryland farming properties

 No. Fire Permits are not required.
 Property owners can burn off outside of the Fire Danger period with a Permit.
 There are a number of conditions and requirements and property owners should contact VICFIRE on 1800 668 511 to notify any burning activities.